marcos-rg/marcos-rg/README.md

 ### <**projects**>

-* Meta-Agent: A LangGraph agent designed to jailbreak and analyze other LangGraph systems.
+* [Metatesters](https://github.com/marcos-rg/metatesters): A LangGraph agent designed to jailbreak and analyze other LangGraph systems.
 * Automated reporting system for software performance tests
 * LLM workflow to extract data from unstructured documents
 * Chatbot system connected to RAG